Residential Care and Home Care Frequently Asked Questions

 Q: How long does a resident have to pay a RAD?

-A: A resident has 28 days from the date they enter the facility to decide to pay a RAD.
-If they choose to pay a RAD, they have 6 months to pay.
+A: A resident has 28 days from the date they enter the facility to decide how to pay for their accommodation.
+If within those 28 days they make a decision to pay a RAD, they have 6 months to pay.
+If they make a decision after those 28 days to pay a RAD, it is due as agreed between the provider and the resident.
 A resident must pay a DAP until the RAD is paid.

 Q: How often do we need to recalculate the RAD if someone is drawing down DAPs from it?